github/docs/content/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 Here is a simple footnote[^1].

 A footnote can also have multiple lines[^2].

-Finally can you also use names as links, to fit your writing style more closely[^note].
+You can also use words, to fit your writing style more closely[^note].

 [^1]: My reference.
 [^2]: Every new line should be prefixed with 2 spaces.
   This allows you to have a footnote with multiple lines.
 [^note]:
-    Named footnotes will still show with numbers instead of the text, but they allow easier identification and linking.
+    Named footnotes will still render with numbers instead of the text but allow easier identification and linking.
     This footnote also has been made with a different syntax using 4 spaces for new lines.
 ```